skip to main content

 How to choose an oculoplastic surgeon?

-Using his deep knowledge of the delicate tissue and intricate support structures of the eyes and surrounding area, Dr. Zwick is able to assess the impact of the eyelids on the health of the eye itself.
-His unique combination of vast medical knowledge, superior surgical skills and artistic talent allows patients to achieve a natural, harmonious look that complements their features.
-Because of the highly specialized nature of the eyelids and his extensive experience, Dr. Zwick is often called upon by other surgeons to address a variety of complicated cases.
+Using her deep knowledge of the delicate tissue and intricate support structures of the eyes and surrounding area, Dr. Zhao is able to assess the impact of the eyelids on the health of the eye itself.
+Her unique combination of vast medical knowledge, superior surgical skills and artistic talent allows patients to achieve a natural, harmonious look that complements their features.

 Personalized Evaluation and Attention

-Dr. Zwick offers each patient a thorough evaluation to identify any medical conditions that may be affecting the eyelids or surrounding area.
-After assessing each patient’s specific needs and desired outcome, he then develops a personalized plan of treatment.
+Dr. Zhao and Dr. Mehta offer each patient a thorough evaluation to identify any medical conditions that may be affecting the eyelids or surrounding area.
+After assessing each patient’s specific needs and desired outcome, they develop a personalized plan of treatment.
 Patients are encouraged to ask questions and are provided with detailed information about their recommended procedure and the results they may anticipate.

-Dr. Zwick performs the majority of his surgery in our private, surgical suite.
+Our surgeons perform the majority of the surgical procedures in our private, surgical suite.
 In most cases, these are outpatient procedures that use sedation and local anesthesia.
 Our goal is to provide the most advanced technology, treatments and skilled surgical care in a comfortable, convenient setting.

 Eyelid & Eyebrow Surgery